 Being a single mother with no help from my sons bio father definitely took it’s toll (& still does).
 Not just on my hair, but on my overall health in general.
 At the time that I took these photos, even though I was smiling, a lot was going on.
 My son was 3 months old & his godfather, my cousin Luis, had just passed away.
 I was preparing for the pre-requisite courses I’d start the coming fall & had just returned to a job that was stressful from “maternity leave” & was trying my best to provide full support & care of my son.
 Though I was high-functioning, my mental health was suffering, & any healthy habits in my life that I had established crumbled under my depression, stress & lack of time.

 Wearing my hair short was AMAZING & I still got to keep my curls.
 I kept it shaped as it grew out & because I started missing having a little more to play with, I transitioned into a long taper.
 I eventually started missing having little more versatility & with the added length also came more work.
-I had cut my hair to make it less work, because I didn’t really have the extra time to spend washing, de-tangling, styling, etc. Weave, extensions, wigs all make my head itch & I’m cheap (lol) so while I admire from a far, they’ve never been an option for me.
-Maybe that will changed one day, because I go through phases, but I digress.
-Even though I had graduated & my financial situation had improved with my new career, I was (& currently am) still working full-time as a nurse, still a single-parent, & still in school to get my bachelors degree.
+I had cut my hair to make it less work, because I didn’t really have the extra time to spend washing, de-tangling, styling, etc. Even though I had graduated & my financial situation had improved, I was still working full-time, still a single-parent, & still in school to get my bachelors degree.
 My overall health is still a battle for me, my stress levels are still high & there still aren’t enough hours in the day.
 A lot of things in my life were making me feel weighed down & my hair was one of them & I didn’t want it to be.
 I wanted to feel free & feel like I loved my hair again.
-So, I made the decision after years of secretly wanting to loc my hair, to do it.
+So, I made the decision after years of secretly wanting to loc my hair, to finally do it.

-My dad had loc’s down his back before I was born & cut them off around the time I was born.
-When I was, maybe in my pre-teen years, he decided to loc up again, & I would watch, and eventually help, my mother twist & re-twist his hair while they’d tell me what they’d use back home for loc maintenance.
-I know locs are not maintenance free & still require care, but not nearly as much care as loose natural hair.
-I found a website that directed me on how to make my own loc gel, gave my hair its final deep wash & condition & spent a day putting comb coils in my hair, installing somewhere around 70 locs.
+Now, I know locs are not maintenance free & still require care, but not nearly as much care as loose natural hair.
+I found a website that directed me on how to make my own loc gel, gave my hair its final deep wash & condition & spent a day putting comb coils in my hair, installing somewhere around 80 locs.
 When I finished the last one, it was like a weight was being lifted, I felt so free.
 It immediately felt like a weight being lifted.